Results & Race Photos

 - Crews are allowed and welcomed on the course.

-50K - Pacers (only one permitted the entire event) are allowed in the 50K and can join their runner only at South Gate A/S.
+50K - Pacers (only one permitted the entire event) are allowed in the 50K and can join their runner only at the start finish line after the first loop.

 Pacers are not allowed in the 28K, ½ Marathon, and 10K distances.